MEDC0080/RDKitTutorial/README.md

 ---

-### Instructions for Google Colab (preferred environment):
+### Instructions for Google Colab (preferred environment)

+We recommend using **Google Colab**, which allows you to run the tutorial notebooks directly in your browser without installing anything.
-You must be logged in with a Google account to continue.
+You must be logged into a Google account.
 If you do not have one, you will need to create one.
-This will allow you to run the notebooks directly in your browser without installing anything on your own device.

-Click the links below to open the corresponding notebooks and start coding directly in Colab:
+The same tutorial folder provided on Moodle is also hosted publicly on GitHub and accessible via the links below:

 | Notebook | Colab link |
 |----------|------------|